Ridhiwan/thenamer/README.md

 # The Namer

-A new Flutter project from codelabs and PLP.
+Flutter project 1 from codelabs and PLP.
 The app is developed for Windows(desktop).

 ## Getting Started